Harvey Weinstein Pleads Not Guilty to Additional Sexual Assault Charge

 According to The New York Times, Weinstein paid a $1 million bail and surrendered his passport.

-After today's arraignment, Brafman told reporters he's anticipating the possibility of more charges being brought forward in the future.
+After today's arraignment, Brafman told reporters he's anticipating the possibility of more charges being brought forward.

 "We are not bracing ourselves," he told the press on Monday.
 "We anticipate based on what the prosecutor has said that there may be more charges.
 My guess would be that they came with the most serious charges that they could find first.
 That would be my expectation.
-If there's more we will deal with them when they come"
+If there's more we will deal with them when they come."

 Dozens of women have accused Weinstein of sexual misconduct.
 A few of the accusations came to light in an October 2017 Pulitzer Prize-winning exposé by The New York Times, as well as in another Pulitzer Prize-winning report by The New Yorker.